 How Do I Know Which Anesthesia Option is Right For Me?

-Choosing the best oral surgery anesthesia option can seem like an overwhelming decision.
+Choosing an oral surgery anesthesia option can seem like an overwhelming decision.
 Don’t worry; our doctors are here to help.
-If you have an upcoming oral surgery scheduled, talk to our doctors about your procedure, you level of anxiety – if any, and your ability to arrange for transportation after your procedure.
-By discussing these details with our doctors, we’ll be better able to help you choose the best anesthesia option for you.
+If you have an upcoming oral surgery scheduled, talk to our doctors about your procedure, your level of anxiety – if any, and your ability to arrange for transportation after your procedure.
+By discussing these details with our doctors, we’ll be better able to help you choose the anesthesia option suited for you.